zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

   http://www.python.org/download

-To run a demo, open a Command Prompt, change to the desired demo directory, and type 'python Server.py' to start the server.
-In a separate Command Prompt window, type 'python Client.py' to run the client.
+To run a demo, open a command window, change to the desired demo directory, and type 'python Server.py' to start the server.
+In a separate command window, type 'python Client.py' to run the client.

 ======================================================================